eller kjøp de skickelige platene fra mons.no shop

 Lykkelig når du er glad

-can be translated Happy when you're glad, but it doesen't sound the way it should in English, and the joke in the title somehow disappears.
+can be translated Happy when you're glad, but it doesn’t sound right in English, and the joke in the title somehow disappears.
 That's typical, it's two different languages.

 Pupp

 Pupp means tit.
-A happy song and another old one.
+A happy melody and another old one.
 It's been dug up several times over the years.
 New lyrics every time.
 This lyric suited the melody and the feel of the song perfectly.
 It's from the time when my second son was brought home after birth.
-I was beside myself, but the kid only cared for his mothers tits.
-He looked happy and surprised every time he got them in sight, and it was as if he was delighted that the world he had gotten into had such offerings.
-Simon seemed optimstic.
+I was beside myself, but the kid only cared for his mother’s tits.
+He looked happy and surprised every time he got them in sight, delighted that the world he had gotten into had such offerings.
+Simon seemed optimistic.

 Lisa sier

+Had to make a song with this title.
 Of course it's «Lisa Says» in English.
-Had to do this.

 In my dialect it's just the same as in English; Lisa say = Lisa say.

-I'm not a big VU fan, by the way, more of a small one.
+I'm not a big VU/Lou Reed fan, by the way, more of a small one.
+But John Cale is Sir John Cale to me.

 Written a few weeks prior to the recordings in 2004.

-The word that pops up in my mind on such occasions is of course WAIT!
+The word that pops up in my head on such occasions is of course WAIT

 Everything in the lyric is true.
 This is my «Don't pass me by», but it's not ironic or dramatized at all.